• EA

 Part 3 rewards consistent daily review more than any other part.
 The Key Numbers table needs repetition.
 The Circular 230 distinctions need regular exposure to become automatic under exam pressure.

-5 min: Open Surgent in Comet.
+• 5 min: Open Surgent in Comet.
 Review 3–5 entries from the Key Numbers table.
-This compounds fast.

 What Most Working Professionals Get Wrong About Part 3

-FIXPart 3 replaces numerical complexity with procedural precision.
+Part 3 replaces numerical complexity with procedural precision.
 "30 days or 60 days?"
 "Form 2848 or Form 8821?"
 "CDP or CAP?"
 These distinctions are tested relentlessly.
 Candidates who don't drill the specific numbers and form names fail despite understanding the general concepts well.
+Fix: Memorise the Key Numbers table from Week 1.
+Do not leave it to the final sprint.

 Leave a comment